 At DKH, we teach continuous cursive writing.
-This means:

 - There is a clearer distinction between capital letters and lower case letters.

 - Every letter has an approach stroke and a carry on stroke.
 This means that letters can be joined as soon as the pupil has learned two or three letters.

 - When teaching the approach stroke we will say ‘touch the line…sweep up …’ The letters should finish with ‘and flick’ to facilitate joining later.

 - All lower case letters begin at the base of the line.